-Foundation Repair Solutions has been your specialists in solving all slab foundation issues for over 25 years in the Austin, Houston, Dallas and Fort Worth, Texas areas as well as Oklahoma City, OK.
+Foundation Repair Solutions has been your specialists in solving all slab foundation issues for over 50 years in the Dallas-Fort Worth Metroplex as well as Oklahoma City, OK.
 All foundation repair work comes with its own Lifetime Transferable Warranty.
 You can trust the experts in foundation repair.
 Call us first for a free estimate.
 See us for details.

 The soils in Texas are characterized by highly active clays, which act like a sponge, expanding greatly when wet and then shrinking when dry.
 This cycle of expansion over time can cause lateral and differential movement underneath your home, placing undue stress on your foundation.